Non-fatal strangulation or non-fatal suffocation

 - Offences available to prosecutors and selecting the appropriate charge

 - Extra-territorial jurisdiction

 Section 70 Domestic Abuse Act 2021 (DA Act 2021) introduced the offences of non-fatal strangulation and non-fatal suffocation.
 Schedule 2, paragraph 4 DA Act 2021 introduced the offence of racially or religiously aggravated non-fatal strangulation or non-fatal suffocation.
 The offences came into force on 7 June 2022 and are not retrospective.

 The purpose of this guidance is to assist prosecutors in reviewing and preparing cases involving these offences and set out the points to prove.
 It also provides practical guidance to assist prosecutors in deciding when to charge these offences.

 When considering these offences prosecutors must follow the Code for Crown Prosecutors and consider the guidance in the Offences Against the Person, incorporating the Charging Standard legal guidance.

-Prosecutors should make clear in their review of cases the rationale for charging an offence of non-fatal strangulation or non-fatal suffocation, the case analysis and strategy.
+Prosecutors should make clear in their review of cases the rationale for charging an offence of non-fatal strangulation, non-fatal suffocation or the racial or religious form of these offences, the case analysis and strategy.

-These offences are applicable to all cases not just those involving domestic abuse (DA).
+These offences are applicable to all cases, not just those involving domestic abuse (DA).
 It should therefore be considered in every case where there is evidence of non-fatal strangulation or non-fatal suffocation.
-For cases involving DA the Domestic Abuse legal guidance should also be applied.
+For cases involving DA the Domestic Abuse prosecution guidance should also be applied.
+For cases involving the racial or religious element of the offences the racist and religious hate crime legal guidance should be applied.